-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Ensure that the membership of the TRCC consists of all key stakeholders, including the owners, stewards and users of the data in NC.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Ensure that the membership of the TRCC consists of all key stakeholders, including the owners, stewards and users of the data in NC.
 An annual review of stakeholders and expansion of the TRCC membership as necessary.
 Ongoing.
 Annual review has been conducted.
-Seeking additional members as gaps identified.
-Ongoing Annual review has been conducted.
 TRCC is still seeking additional members to fill the gaps identified.
+Ongoing.
+Annual review has been conducted.
+TRCC is still seeking additional members to fill the gaps identified.
 In collaboration with the NC GHSP, review and improve upon the protocol used in the identification and prioritization of projects.
 Annual review and improvement upon the project identification and prioritization process.
 (Note: Schedule for the approved protocol will need to align with the GHSP proposal process.)
 Ongoing.
 Formal project identification form has been created.
+See below.
 Ongoing.
 Formal project identification form has been created.
-See below.

-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 A set of guidelines created for use in identifying and prioritizing projects.
-Ongoing.
-Process will be finalized at the next TRCC meeting The initial TRCC project rating policy and procedure has been agreed on.
+See below - used for the first time this year.
+A set of guidelines created for use in identifying and prioritizing projects.
+The initial TRCC project rating policy and procedure has been agreed on.
+See Appendix G for the policy description, The initial TRCC project rating policy and procedure has been agreed on.
 See Appendix G for the policy description, project description form, and the rating sheet for the TRCC members.

+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 project description form, and the rating sheet for the TRCC members.
 A prioritized list of recommended projects provided to NC GHSP and other funding sources and agencies that align with the specific objectives of the Strategic Plan.
-Ongoing Monitor and measure progress on existing Annual update of TRCC Strategic Plan.
-Completed Completed goals and objectives.
-Periodic review of ongoing projects, focusing on progress toward meeting performance measures outlined in the strategic plan.
+In progress.
+Used during this project year for the first time successfully.
+Monitor and measure progress on existing goals and objectives.
+Annual update of TRCC Strategic Plan.
+Completed Completed Periodic review of ongoing projects, focusing on progress toward meeting performance measures outlined in the strategic plan.
 Completed Completed Feedback to NC ECHS to report on progress made and new strategies proposed by the TRCC.
 Updates provided at quarterly NC ECHS meetings.
 Updates provided at quarterly NC ECHS meetings.
 Review NHTSA recommendations for TRCC activities to align our goals with the assessment document focus questions.
-Ongoing Ongoing Identify gaps in the current traffic records Establishment and revision of goals and objectives as part of Completed (June 2018) Completed (June 2019)
+Ongoing Ongoing Identify gaps in the current traffic records systems Establishment and revision of goals and objectives as part of Completed (June 2018) Completed (June 2019)